+The legend George Begg has arrived.
 Invercargill’s got a thing with wheels.
-Meanwhile, it’s not hard to see why our city has become a petrolhead’s paradise.
+And it’s not hard to see why our city has become a petrolhead’s paradise.
 Bill Richardson Transport World is the largest private automotive museum of its type in the world, boasting more than 300 vintage vehicles.
 Meanwhile, Classic Motorcycle Mecca is the leading motorcycle collection in the Southern Hemisphere.
 It is also home to over 300 impressive vintage motorcycles.
-These two collections are some of the most popular visitor attractions in Invercargill.
+Together, these two collections are some of the most popular visitor attractions in Invercargill.

 In the 1960s and 70s, Begg built 18 race vehicles that challenged – and beat – some of the most celebrated marques in the world.

 Competitors and spectators alike are encouraged to dust off their best vintage threads and don costumes matching the era of the car they’re supporting.
-Long-term, the vision for the event is to be almost the Southland version of the Goodwood festival in Sussex, England.
+Long-term, the vision for the event is to be the Southland version of the Goodwood festival in Sussex, England.
 Organisers hope to introduce live entertainment, vintage fashion, and more in the future.

 So, if you want to be part of history in the making, click here to find out more about George Begg and grab your tickets today.
 Tickets are limited – don’t miss out!

 Tags: Bill Richardson Transport World, Classic Motorcycle Mecca, George Begg, Invercargill events, Invercargill things to do, Invercargill visitor attractions, things to do in Invercargill